raandree/230306-AD-Troubleshooting-Workshop/README.md

 #### LMCompatibilityLevel - The Most Misunderstood Windows Security Setting of All Time

+An interesting read about the LMCompatibilityLevel setting: [The Most Misunderstood Windows Security Setting of All Time](https://learn.microsoft.com/en-us/previous-versions/technet-magazine/cc160954(v=msdn.10)).

 ### Kerberos

-An interesting read about the LMCompatibilityLevel setting: [The Most Misunderstood Windows Security Setting of All Time](https://learn.microsoft.com/en-us/previous-versions/technet-magazine/cc160954(v=msdn.10)).
+#### Slides

+The slides of the Kerberos part are available [here](Assets/Kerberos%20101%20V3.pptx)

 #### Time skew